draner/Data-Engineering-Bootcamp-2023-Project/README.md

+# /pol/-IT : /pol/ Insights from Trolls <!-- omit in toc -->

-# End Project for the Data Engineering Bootcamp 2023 <!-- omit in toc -->
+## End Project for the Data Engineering Bootcamp 2023 <!-- omit in toc -->

 - [1.
 Project Summary](#1-project-summary)
 - [2.
 Why /pol/ ?](#2-why-pol-)